-We demonstrate the shortcomings of the SCS/SUH procedure with examples from two typical Mediterranean catchments, in Eastern Greece (Sarantapotamos, 10 144.6 km2) and Cyprus (Peristerona, 77.0 km2).
+We demonstrate the shortcomings of the combined SCS-CN and synthetic unit hydrograph (henceforth SCS/SUH) procedure with examples from two typical Mediterranean catchments, in Eastern Greece (Sarantapotamos, 144.6 km) and Cyprus (Peristerona, 77.0 km).
 Semi-arid climatic conditions prevail in both areas, yet these basins exhibit substantially different hydrological behaviour.
 This is due to the different geological characteristics of these two basins.
-Specifically, Sarantapotamos basin is underlain entirely by limestone and dolomite, which strongly favour deep percolation instead of runoff.
-For this reason, its flow regime is ephemeral,

-- 15 with mean annual runoff coefficient of about 5 %.
+Specifically, Sarantapotamos Basin is underlain entirely by limestone and dolomite, which strongly favour deep percolation instead of runoff.
+For this reason, its flow regime is ephemeral, with mean annual runoff coefficient of about 5 %.
 Since 2011, the basin is part of a research network comprising four pilot basins in Greece (Efstratiadis et al., 2013).
-Peristerona basin is located in the Troodos Mountain, central Cyrus, and is mainly underlain by diabas and basalt that are part of the Troodos ophiolite.
-Although the flow regime is intermittent (the stream is drying during summer months but maintains a usually small - 20 baseflow during the wet period), floods with significant peak flows occur there, which are the highest in all of Cyprus.
-The basin is systematically monitored since the 1960's.
-Michailidi et al. (2013) investigated several modelling schemes for the two basins, by analyzing all important flood events during the corresponding periods of observation.
-In the context of the SCS/SUH approach, they developed a parametric synthetic unit - hydrograph, with a single parameter expressing the time to peak as percentage of the time of concentration, which was estimated by the Giandotti formula (6.5 h for Saran-tapotamos and 3.5 h for Peristerona).
-The three, in total, parameters of the SCS/SUH method (i.e. the curve number, the initial abstraction ratio and the time to peak) were calibrated against each specific flood event, to ensure the closest (in terms of efficiency) fit to the corresponding observed hydrograph.
-The objective function also included a penalty term for the maintenance of the observed flood volume as well as the approximation of the observed peak discharge.
-In most events the method failed to represent the flood flows; this finding agrees with the results of similar studies in semi-arid Mediterranean catchments (Soulis et al., 2009).
+Peristerona Basin is located in the Troodos Mountains, central Cyprus, and is mainly underlain by diabase and basalt that are part of the Troodos ophiolite.
+Although the flow regime is intermittent (the stream is drying during summer months but maintains a usually small baseflow during the wet period), floods with significant peak flows occur there, which are the highest in all of Cyprus.
+The basin has been systematically monitored since the 1960s.

+Michailidi et al. (2013) investigated several modelling schemes for the two basins, by analysing all important flood events during the corresponding periods of observation.
+In the context of the SCS/SUH approach, they developed a parametric synthetic unit hydrograph comprising a linear rising branch and a nonlinear falling one.
+In order to preserve the major assumption of the SCS-CN method, i.e. the dominance of the overland flow, they set its base time equal to the time of concentration of the basin $t_c$ , expressing the time to peak as fraction of $t_c$ .
+The latter was estimated by the Giandotti formula (6.5 h for Sarantapotamos and 3.5 h for Peristerona).
+In order to eliminate the impacts of initial soil moisture conditions, the three, in total, parameters of the combined SCS/SUH method (i.e. the curve number, the initial abstraction ratio and the dimensionless time to peak) were calibrated against each specific flood event.
+The objective function included an efficiency term, to ensure the closest fit to the corresponding observed hydrograph, and two penalty terms, one for the conserving the flood volume and one for approximating the peak discharge.